mogwai/nanodrz/readme.md

     - Will this help generalise to different domains.
 - What happens as we increase the difficult of the data with interrupts, noise, number of speakers, loudness of speakers.

+# License

+I've chosen a strong copy left license for now because I want to get people giving back to this project.

 # Credits

 [James Parsloe](https://github.com/jamesparsloe) for project structure and lots of the utils found here.